oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Applications MAY use any programming language data types or mechanisms that exhibit the required behavior.
 * An instance of a Map, MapOf, or Record type MUST NOT have more than one occurrence of each key.
 * An instance of a Map, MapOf, or Record type MUST NOT have a key of the Null type.
-* An instance of a Map, MapOf, or Record type with a key mapped to a Null value is not equal to an otherwise identical instance without that key.
+* An instance of a Map, MapOf, or Record type with a key mapped to a Null value MUST compare as equal to an otherwise identical instance without that key.
+This is the expected behavior of nullable fields.
-* The length of an Array or ArrayOf instance does not include Null values after the last non-Null value;
+* The length of an Array or ArrayOf instance MUST not include Null values after the last non-Null value;
-two instances that differ only in the number of trailing Nulls are equal.
+two instances that differ only in the number of trailing Nulls MUST compare as equal.

 ## 3.1 Type Definitions
 JADN type definitions have a regular structure designed to be easily describable, easily processed, stable, and extensible.